Vanessa Finaughty

 Biography

-I grew up in Cape Town, and still live here with my husband of thirteen years and plenty of furry, four-legged ‘children’.
+Vanessa grew up in Cape Town and still lives there with her husband of 24 years, her two daughters and her furry, four-legged ‘children’.

-My passion for the written word started my career as an editor and copywriter, and I part-ran a writers’ critique group for close on seven years.
-I've been writing ever since I learnt how, have always been an avid reader, and currently live on coffee and cigarettes.
+Her passion for the written word started her career as an editor and copywriter, and she ran a writers’ critique group for close on seven years and is editor of the Grumpy Old Gods anthologies.
+She's been writing ever since she learnt how, has always been an avid reader, and currently lives on coffee and chocolate.

-My interests include reading, photography, watching good movies, the supernatural, life's mysteries and martial arts, of which I have five years’ experience.
+Her interests include reading, ancient history, conspiracy theories, photography and graphic design, the supernatural, life's mysteries and martial arts, of which she has five years’ experience.

-Review copies of all my books are available upon request, and fans are welcome to email me at shadowfire13@gmail.com - I love to hear any type of feedback and am available for Skype or email interviews.
+Review copies of all Vanessa's books are available upon request, and fans are welcome to e-mail her at shadowfire13@gmail.com - she loves to hear any type of feedback and answers all e-mails personally.

-*** Please note that I use UK spelling and grammar when writing, which is NOT always the same as US spelling and grammer.
+*** Please note that Vanessa uses UK/RSA spelling and grammar, which is not always the same as US spelling and grammar.

 Books